All Episodes

 They were fine.

-Um we've heard about it.
+Yeah, but we've heard about it.

-You know, we this is we have heard about this.
+You know, we have heard about this.

-I mean, we've heard about it for the days in the White House, we've heard about the tantrums that she's been throwing with her campaign staff.
+I mean, we've heard about it for the days in the White House.

 You've actually seen it.

-We've just we've just heard about it.
+We've just heard about it.

 Right.

-No, I've seen it, and it was ugly, and uh nothing against uh drunken sailors, but she had a mouse like a drunken sailor.
+And nothing against drunken sailors, but she had a mouse like a drunken sailor.

-Uh you know what?
+You know what?

-Tell you what surprises me about this.
+I'll tell you what surprises me about this.

 She probably thought I was a Secret Service guy.

-Why were you dressed like that?
+Why, were you dressed like that?

 Oh, okay, okay.